sebastianlam/drunkgpt/readme.md

 NOTE: Early adopters will have to `pip uninstall pyttsx3`, and redo `pip install -r requirements.txt` to replace a broken package with its functional fork.

+Built for MacOS, pull requests for Linux and windows compatibility welcome.

 ### INITIAL INSTALLATION

 ```sh